 The first full trailer for the upcoming Netflix original series The Haunting of Bly Manor dropped a few days ago.
 I’m a big fan of Mike Flanagan, with both the 2019 film Doctor Sleep being one of my favourites of last year, and the 2018 series The Haunting of Hill House being one of my favourite series of that year.

 Bly Manor is the second in what officially appears to be an anthology series, with the same production crew and many of the same actors, but a self-contained story with new characters.
 Based on the 1898 Henry James story The Turning of the Screw, this series will hopefully be creepy another great entry in Mike Flanagans incredibly effective horror filmography.

 So let’s take a closer look!

-Note, due to the number of images in this post, it has been broken up into four pages.
+Note, due to the number of images in this post, it has been broken up into THREE pages.
 You will find navigation buttons at the bottom of each page.

 Starting right away with a young child looking out over a pond, and looking up from her dollhouse to a door.
 There’s a weird soft filter on these shots which makes me wonder if this is some kind of dream sequence.
 Either way, it’s incredible how just zooming in on a door from a low angle can make it seem creepy as hell.

 “Now let’s come up with a story,” says Amelie Smith as Flora Wingrave.
 Surely that will end well.
 I hope that the kids’ intros end up being good because kids can end up making or breaking a scary movie or show.
 Flanagan has had great success with this recently, so I am not too worried, though.